|(a) A person licensed by the commission under Chapter

 1102 may renew the license by timely filing the prescribed application

-for renewal, paying the appropriate fee to the commission and satisfying
+Fingerprinting Requirements), paying the appropriate fee to the commission

-applicable continuing education requirements as required by Chapter
+and satisfying applicable continuing education requirements as required

-and providing to the commission proof of professional liability insurance,
+Education), and providing to the commission proof of financial responsibility

 (b) A licensee also may renew an unexpired license